-SQLPlus formatting commands such as BREAK, COLUMN, COMPUTE and SET may be used to format the output from PRINTing a REFCURSOR.
+SQLPlus formatting commands, such as BREAK, COLUMN, COMPUTE and SET may be used to format the output from PRINTING a REFCURSOR.

-A REFCURSOR bind variable may not be PRINTed more than once without re-executing the PL/SQL OPEN ...
+A REFCURSOR bind variable cannot be PRINTED more than once without re-executing the PL/SQL OPEN . . .
 FOR statement.